benhide/HTML5-Canvas-Example/README.md

 # HTML5-Canvas-Example

-Some examples of HTML% canvas
+Some examples of HTML5 canvas